 d.
 Send requested fee and release form (see information packet) to diocese and undergo psychological examination with one of the psychologists chosen by the Bishop Suffragan for such examinations.

-3. In September the Nominee will be invited to meet with the Bishop Suffragan for an individual interview.
-By late September, the Bishop Suffragan will notify Nominee whether she or he has been accepted as an Intern.
+3. A meeting with the Nominee and the Bishop Suffragan will be scheduled before August 31.
+By early September, the Bishop Suffragan will notify Nominee whether she or he has been accepted as an Intern.
 If the Nominee is not accepted as an Intern, the Bishop Suffragan will direct him or her to other ministries.

 4. Upon receipt of this notification, the Intern will send a letter to the Bishop Suffragan, accepting status as an Intern.
 The date of this letter becomes part of the official record.